TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-insight-tempdb-big-usage-by-query.md

 ## **Recommended Steps**

-* Consider rewriting the queries identified by the query hash codes listed above to consume fewer rows.
+* Consider rewriting the queries identified by the query hash codes listed above to consume fewer rows
-* Consider running `DBCC SHRINKFILE` to shrink the tempdb file size.
+* Consider running `DBCC SHRINKFILE` to shrink the tempdb file size

 ## **Recommended Documents**